-- We evaluate your academic performance—specifically your cumulative GPA and test scores—to determine your eligibility for admission, but recognize that numbers do not give us the full picture of your potential.²
+- We evaluate your academic performance—specifically your cumulative, unweighted GPA and test scores (if submitted)—to determine your eligibility for admission, but recognize that numbers do not give us the full picture of your potential.²

-- Merit scholarships are awarded to all admitted Northland students, and amounts are determined on the basis of academic performance.³
+- A merit scholarship ranging from $15,000–21,500 is automatically awarded to admitted students on the basis of academic performance.³

 Ask us directly.
 Or call 715-682-1224 or 800-753-1840.